 The first and most crucial step to create online courses is to pick a topic.
 If you are a specialized teacher, then you must choose your subject as the Course topic.
 On the other hand, institutions can opt for trends in the market, like digital marketing.

-But, to create online marketing courses, you need onboard expert Internet marketers to prepare a comprehensive course that offers real value to the students, and actually drives enrollments like crazy.
+But, to create and sell online marketing courses, you need onboard expert Internet marketers to prepare a comprehensive course that offers real value to the students, and actually drives enrollments like crazy.

 Choosing an online topic isn’t about what you can teach, instead of more on what you should teach first.
 You’ve to reason with your prospective students to pay money to take classes.
 No one would buy your Course just because they’ll like it.
 Instead, they’ll purchase it if you are willing to solve their problem.